schwabe/ics-openvpn/doc/README.txt

   git submodule init
   git submodule update

-Do cd main;./misc/build-native.(sh|bat) in the main directory of the project.
-After that build the project using "gradle build" (Or use Android Studio).
+Build the project using "gradle build" (Or use Android Studio).
-The project is converted to gradle and building with Eclipse is no longer supported.

-Alternatively, if the NDK build fails for some reason pre-built libraries can be downloaded (e.g. from plai.de/android) and placed under main/ovpnlibs/assets/(no)pie_openvpn.{ABI} and main/ovpnlibs/jniLibs/{ABI}/*.so
+Android studio tends to the whole build of binaries in its sync gradle phase to 15 minutes for initial gradle sync are completely normal.

+The native build is know not to work under Windows.

 FAQ